Looking for basement remodeling ideas?

 A finished basement is almost always the lowest cost living space you can add to your home.
 If you have a two-story home with an unfinished basement, finishing that basement can add up to 50% more usable living and storage space to your home.

-Homeowners with school-age children often dedicate one area of the finished basement for playtime.
-Built-in shelving and cabinetry will give you a place to put away games and DVDs and keeps clutter to a minimum.
+Homeowners with school-age children often dedicate one area of the basement for playtime.
+Built-in shelving and cabinetry will give you a place to put away kid stuff and keep clutter to a minimum.
 If you have teens, you can make it a true game room with a pool table, ping-pong table, or a pinball machine.
 Don’t forget a home entertainment system for movies and games.
-You’ll keep your kids closer to home and maybe get to know their friends better, too.
+And a beverage cooler and some cabinetry for your favorite drinks and snacks.
+You’ll keep your kids closer to home and maybe get to know their friends, too.

 Homeowners who love watching the latest movies or sporting events may opt for one area of their finished basement to become a media center with a wide-screen television, high-tech sound system, and plenty of comfy seating.
-Whether you all gather together for quality family time, or you host the neighbors for the Super Bowl, you’ll enjoy having space with the latest audio and video technology.
+Whether you all gather together for quality family time, or you host the neighbors for the Super Bowl, you’ll enjoy having space with the latest home entertainment technology.

 Consider making room for other interests as well, like a wine cellar, craft supplies, a computer desk with room for 3 monitors, built-in cabinets for a Vikings or Twins memorabilia collection, or a closet fitted for storing golf clubs, photography equipment, or fishing gear.